sitn/geoshop2/README.md

 ### Backend without docker on Windows

 > :warning: **No longer maintained**: Installing GDAL in windows is really painfull, use docker for backend.

+If not using docker, additionnal packages are required:

+* pipenv (pip install pipenv)
+* GDAL 2.4 (see instructions below to install it in your venv)

 Install the app.
 If you want your `venv` to be inside your project directory, you need to set `PIPENV_VENV_IN_PROJECT` environment variable, otherwise it'll go to your profile, if you want `DEBUG` to be enabled, change it in `settings.py` file but never commit it with debug enabled: